How to sell products with the Fairtrade logo:

 If you're only interested in selling final packaged consumer-ready products with the FAIRTRADE Mark, you don't need to be certified.

 The FAIRTRADE Marks are protected trademarks of Fairtrade International.
 The Marks are licensed for use by either Fairtrade International or your local National Fairtrade Organisation.
+Fairtrade certification by FLOCERT does not automatically grant the right to use the FAIRTRADE Mark on product packaging or labels.
 Use of any of the FAIRTRADE Marks either on pack or in promotional materials is subject to a contractual relationship between licensee (manufacturers, producers, traders) and Fairtrade International or your local National Fairtrade Organisation.

 Please find out if there is a National Fairtrade Organisation that will help you in your country, or email license@fairtrade.net.